Van-Ma/filereader/README.md

   </tr>
 </table>

-A simple, multi-model chatbot backend built with Langchain, Hugging Face, and Flask with a beautiful Electron frontend.
+A simple, multi-model chatbot built with Langchain and Hugging Face models running locally with an HTTP API to a beautiful Electron frontend.

+Previews, searches, and answers complex questions about documents.
+Choose from many SoTA edge models running locally, with optimizations to kvcache.

 ---